LOVE A GREAT PUB? LOVE THE IDEA OF RUNNING ONE? IF YOU’RE AS PASSIONATE AS WE ARE THEN WE SHOULD TALK.

 We have our own award-winning craft brewery in St.Helier, Jersey producing over 100,000 of pints every year.
 Ranging from our gold medal-winning Liberation Ale to our Seasonal beers using only the best local ingredients.

-Our pub business has won the much coveted Publican Award of Best Food Offer two years in a row.
+Our pub business has won the much coveted Publican Award of Best Food Offer two years in a row and recently won the Publican Award of Best Managed Pub Company 2021.

 Our team are on hand 24-7 for you.
 Whether it’s just a quick call, or a face-to-face meeting, we are here for you to help make sure your business is a roaring success.